 Music can influence pupils’ development in and out of school by fostering personal development and maturity, creating a sense of achievement and self-worth, and increasing pupils’ ability to work with others in a group context.

-The Music department are delighted to offer GCSE Music to Year 10 and 11 students.
+The Music department are delighted to offer GCSE Music to Year 10 and 11 pupils.
 The current specification focuses upon 3 key areas including:

 Unit 3 - Listening and Appraising.
 1 hour 30 minute exam externally set and marked by Edexcel.
-Students respond to questions based around the set works for the unit.
-Students will cover twelve set works that cover a wide variety of musical genres.
+Pupils respond to questions based around the set works for the unit.
+Pupils will cover twelve set works that cover a wide variety of musical genres.

-GCSE Music students will also get the opportunity to showcase their talent throughout Key Stage 4, working as soloists and in ensembles.
+GCSE Music pupils will also get the opportunity to showcase their talent throughout Key Stage 4, working as soloists and in ensembles.
 This will help to develop performance techniques ready for their exams.

-We are excited to announce that GCSE Music students will receive the opportunity to have specialist instrumental lessons provided by visiting tutors from the Wigan Instrumental Teaching Provision (ITP).
+We are excited to announce that GCSE Music pupils will receive the opportunity to have specialist instrumental lessons provided by visiting tutors from the Wigan Instrumental Teaching Provision (ITP).